garimasingh128/profext/pull_request_template.md

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B
+I tested this on a demo page and worked fine.
+There were no unnecessary changes.
+The code did not hinder any other functional page.

+- [x] worked well on demo page

 **Test Configuration**:
 * Firmware version:
 * Hardware:
 * Toolchain:
 * SDK: